Undergraduate Course Catalog 2016-2017

 College of Health and Human Services

-Assistant Professor: Patricia J. Craig, Chris Harrist, Charles Boyd Hegarty, Nate Trauntvein, Allison Wilder
+Associate Professor: Robert J. Barcelona, Patricia J. Craig, Allison Wilder

 Affiliate Assistant Professor: James Hilton, Cari A. Moorhead

-Students entering the major may choose either an option in program administration, which includes the professional core and required courses related to program administration, or a specialized option in therapeutic recreation, which includes the professional core and required courses in therapeutic recreation.
+Students entering the major may choose either an option in program and event management, which includes the professional core and required courses related to program and event management, or the therapeutic recreation option, which includes the professional core and required courses in therapeutic recreation.
 Candidates for a degree in recreation management and policy must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major option.

 Study Abroad Opportunities

-The University of New Hampshire Approved Study Abroad Program list is available on the Center for International Education website: http://www.unh.edu/cie/studyabroad/programs_approved.html.
+The University of New Hampshire approved study abroad program list is available on the Center for International Education website: http://www.unh.edu/cie/studyabroad/programs_approved.html.
 This site includes a wide variety of destinations, coursework, and activities to meet the diverse needs of UNH students.
-Students who wish to attend a program not included in the approved list must compete a UNH One-time Study Abroad Approval Petition.
+Students who wish to attend a program not included in the approved list must complete a UNH One-time Study Abroad Approval Petition.
 Interested students in the major should consult with their recreation management and policy academic adviser about sites, timing, and coursework that may be most compatible with degree requirements.

 All majors must complete a core curriculum of seven courses.